-Once placed at School Support, pupil progress will be monitored for at least two cycles of assessment i.e. one term.
+Once placed at School Support, pupil progress will be monitored for at least two cycles of assessment i.e. two terms.
 Where students make good progress and meet targets set, they may be removed from the Record of Need following a review meeting.
-These pupils will be then placed on a class teachers 'Care & Guidance Plan' where their progress will be closely monitored.
+These pupils will be then placed 'On Alert' and on the school's 'Care & Guidance Plan' where their progress will be closely monitored.